5G Will Impact the Future Beyond Previous Generations of Wireless, Company Execs Say

 For Qualcomm, Smee said, this will include innovations such as an expanded cloud network, improved device machine learning and AI, and low-latency application processing at the edge of the networks.

-“5g really is a platform for good,” Christopher said.
+“5G really is a platform for good,” Christopher said.
 “Whether it’s education, whether it’s climate, whether it’s innovation, and we are just getting going.”

 5G